levitsky/biolccc/doc/sphinx/source/tutorial.rst

     - the chemical properties of solvents: densities, molar mass and adsorption energies (adsorption energy of the first solvent always equals zero);
-    - the type of BioLCCC model being used in calculations and approximations used in the equations;
+    - the model of a polymer molecule being used in calculations and approximations used in the equations;
     - peptide geometry: the length of amino acid and the Kuhn length;
     - the range of an interaction between an amino acid and the surface of